 Military Discounts Fees: $150

-Type of Fee DBH ONLY – Culminating Project Continuation Fee – Applied to the student’s account every six (6) weeks until the Culminating Project section is completed and the student moves onto the next Culminating Project section.
+Type of Fee: Culminating Project Continuation Fee – Applied to the student’s account every six (6) weeks post Culminating Project course attempt until the Culminating Project course is completed and the student moves onto the next Culminating Project course.

 Standard Tuition Fees: $400